Comparisons11 min read

 Mailchimp vs ConvertKit 2026: The Definitive Comparison for Email Marketing

-Choosing between Mailchimp vs ConvertKit in 2026 is one of the most common dilemmas for anyone serious about email marketing.
-Both platforms have evolved significantly over the past few years, but they've done so in very different directions.
-Mailchimp has doubled down on being an all-in-one marketing platform, while ConvertKit (which rebranded to "Kit" in late 2024 but is still widely searched as ConvertKit) has sharpened its focus on creators, bloggers, and solopreneurs.
+Picking between Mailchimp vs ConvertKit in 2026 is a question I hear constantly from people serious about email marketing.
+Both platforms have changed significantly in recent years, but they've gone in different directions.
+Mailchimp transformed into an all-in-one marketing platform, while ConvertKit (now branded as "Kit" after a late 2024 rebrand, though most people still call it ConvertKit) has doubled down on serving creators, bloggers, and solopreneurs.

-This comparison is for you if you're a small business owner, content creator, blogger, e-commerce seller, or freelancer trying to figure out which email marketing tool deserves your money and time.
-I've dug into both platforms' current feature sets, pricing, usability, and support to give you an honest, detailed breakdown.
+This comparison is designed for you if you're a small business owner, content creator, blogger, e-commerce seller, or freelancer wondering which email marketing tool actually deserves your time and money.
+I've spent time looking at both platforms' current features, pricing structures, usability, and what kind of support you actually get.

 Quick Comparison Table: Mailchimp vs ConvertKit 2026